 • The state’s CCAP payment rate; and

-• Your copayment amount, which is your share of the cost of child care (please note that copays have been suspended through June 30, 2024).
+• Your copayment amount, which is your share of the cost of child care.

-It is very important that you complete and return the PAPA to your CCR&R within 10 calendar days.
-You will need to complete a separate PAPA for each child receiving child care assistance.
+It is very important that you complete and return the PAPA to your CCR&R within 10 calendar days of reciept.

-Before payment for your child's care can start, both you and your provider must sign the PAPA and the e-Child Care Agreement.
 If you don’t return the required paperwork and documents within 10 calendar days, you will lose your benefits and will need to restart the application process.
-If you need additional time to sign the agreements, you can contact your CCR&R and request an extension.
+If you need additional time to sign the agreements, contact your CCR&R to request an extension.

 Changing Child Care Providers